errorline21/Macbook-Network-Spoofer-test/INSTRUCTIONS.md

 3. Navigate into the unzipped directory.
 4. Run:

-       cd ~/Downloads/Macbook-Network-Spoofer-test    # or wherever you placed the folder chmod +x install.sh
+cd ~/Downloads/Macbook-Network-Spoofer-test      # or the folder you unzipped chmod +x install.sh
 ./install.sh

 ------------------------------------------------------------
 ✅ Option 3 — Install via Git Clone